laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ## Methods

-The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) combines [scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount) and [Tahoe-100M](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/tahoe-100M)—roughly 300,000 files and on the order of 600 million cells.[^youngblut25] Arc hosts the data on Google Cloud ([`gs://arc-institute-virtual-cell-atlas`](https://github.com/ArcInstitute/arc-virtual-cell-atlas)) and documents access in [GitHub tutorials](https://github.com/ArcInstitute/arc-virtual-cell-atlas) under each dataset folder.
+The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) combines [scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount) and [Tahoe-100M](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/tahoe-100M) — roughly 460k files and on the order of 600 million cells.[^youngblut25] Arc hosts the data on Google Cloud ([`gs://arc-institute-virtual-cell-atlas`](https://github.com/ArcInstitute/arc-virtual-cell-atlas)) and documents access in [GitHub tutorials](https://github.com/ArcInstitute/arc-virtual-cell-atlas) under each dataset folder.

 In the LaminDB instance [`laminlabs/arc-virtual-cell-atlas`](https://lamin.ai/laminlabs/arc-virtual-cell-atlas), we register the same objects Arc hosts on GCS: we **do not copy or rewrite** upstream `.h5ad` or parquet files.
 Each file becomes an **artifact** (a pointer to the original path) with **annotations** for search and filter.
 [LaminHub](https://lamin.ai/laminlabs/arc-virtual-cell-atlas) is the web UI for that instance—you browse artifacts, collections, and schemas there, or query via the `lamindb` Python API.